6 Things You Must Do After a Hit and Run Accident

 5. Find an Auto Accident Attorney

-Contact an experienced car accident lawyer.
+Contact an experienced personal injury lawyer.
 Do a thorough search online and ask your family and friends if they would suggest someone.
 Make sure to properly vet any potential options and gather information about their reputation before making a decision.
-For more information please see our article How Do I Find a Personal Injury Lawyer?

 6. Avoid Sharing on Social Media